Generalized linear models with spatial dependence and a functional covariate: Model

+and $\mby(N_i) = \{ \mby(\mbs_j): \, \mbs_j \in N_i \}$ denotes the collection of the variables in the neighborhood $N_i$.
+Similar to the Markov assumption in time, the Markov assumption in Markov random fields posits that the full conditional distribution is equivalent to the distribution conditioned only on neighboring variables,

 Typically, neighborhood structures are designated as a part of model formulation.
-Common examples of neighborhood structures on a regular lattice are the four-nearest neighborhood structure and the eight-nearest neighborhood structure.
-If $\mbs_i=(u_i, v_i)$ where $u_i$ and $v_i$ are horizontal and vertical coordinates, respectively, a four-nearest neighborhood is given as,
+Common examples of neighborhood structures on a regular lattice include the four-nearest and eight-nearest neighborhood structures.
+If $\mbs_i=(u_i, v_i)$ where $u_i$ and $v_i$ are horizontal and vertical coordinates, respectively, the four-nearest neighborhood is given as,

 and an eight-nearest neighborhood is given as,